vscode-neovim/vscode-neovim/CONTRIBUTING.md

 ## Style and Tools

 -   checks should be run before each commit.
-Run `pre-commit install` to enable them.
+They should be enabled upon dependency initialization, but if not, you can run `npx husky` to install them.
 -   run `npm run format` to automatically format typescript and lua code.
--   run `npm run lint` to check for errors in typescript and lua code.
+-   run `npm run lint` to check for errors in typescript code.

 ## Design Principles